Why do I see a "Kernel panic" error after I upgrade the kernel or reboot my EC2 Linux instance?

-1. Use Method 1: Use the EC2 Serial Console in the preceding section to create a chroot environment in root volume of the non-booting instance.
+1. Use the EC2 serial console to create a chroot environment in the root volume of the impaired instance.

-Follow steps 1-14 in Method 2: Use a rescue instance in the preceding section to create a chroot environment in the root volume of the non-booting instance.
+Follow steps 1-14 in the Use a rescue instance section to create a chroot environment in the root volume of the non-booting instance.

-2. Use one of the following three options to determine which module or modules are missing from the initramfs or initrd image:
+2. Use one of the following three options to determine which modules are missing from the initramfs or initrd image:

-Option 1: Run the dracut -f -v command in the /boot directory to determine if rebuilding the initrd or initramfs image fails.
-Also use the dracut -f -v command to list which module or modules is missing.
+Option 1: To determine if the initrd or initramifs image rebuild fails, run the dracut -f -v command in the /boot directory.
+Also, use the dracut -f -v command to list the missing modules.